fkrishna/item-catalog/README.md

 ```
 git clone https://github.com/fkrishna/item-catalog.git
 ```
-5. You will need to register the app as a web-based application through the google dev console and download the client secrets json file. visit this [link](https://www.google.com) for more information.
+5. You will need to register the app as a web-based application through the google dev console and download the client secrets json file. visit this <a href="http://example.com/" target="_blank">link</a>for more information.

 6. Bring up the vagrant environment
 ```